Robert Allait: Prestige 2016

 Robert Allait | Prestige Cuvée | Vintage 2016

-Yesterday, after a final Zoom call until 9:30 PM, one thing was clear: A long, intense 15-hour day deserves a worthy conclusion.
-And what could be better than a glass of Prestige – all by myself, simply for the moment.
+Yesterday, after a final Zoom call until 9:30 PM, it was clear: A long, intense 15-hour day deserves a worthy conclusion.
+And what could be better than a glass of Prestige, all by itself, simply for the moment.

 100% Meunier?
 Not quite.
 50% Meunier, 35% Chardonnay, 15% Pinot Noir bring a beautiful balance between fruit, freshness and structure.

 In the glass?
 Golden reflections, fine perlage.
 On the nose white peach, red apples, a hint of caramel.
-On the palate soft, elegant and still with wonderful liveliness.
+On the palate soft, elegant and yet with wonderful liveliness.

 Glass choice?
-Today the Fatto a Mano with the red stem – even though the blue foil of the champagne and the glass absolutely clash colorwise.
+Today the Fatto a Mano with the red stem, even though the blue capsule of the champagne and the glass absolutely clash color-wise.
 But taste-wise it was exactly the right choice!

-After the Le Mont de Reuil 2016 yesterday afternoon, so another bottle from Robert Allait from the cellar – and definitely a good decision.
+After the Le Mont de Reuil 2016 yesterday at lunch, so another bottle from Robert Allait from the cellar, and definitely a good decision.

 Do you know Robert Allait?
 And how do you feel about Meunier champagne?